 Aged care homes can nominate their projects for the Better Practice in Aged Care Awards.
 To be eligible to apply, homes need to have met the accreditation standards for at least the past two years.

-You can view recent winners of Better Practice in Aged Care Awards on the Quality Agency website.
+You can view recent winners of Better Practice in Aged Care Awards on the Aged Care Quality and Safety Commission website.

 There are similar standards for other types of aged care: